NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/gfdl_archive.rst

 ************

 The GFDL archive is a long-term archive system based on HPE's Data Management Framework (DMF).
-The GFDL archive includes XX petabytes of front-end disk cache, XX tape libraries, and XXX tape drives.
-Total available capacity is XXX PB.
+The GFDL archive includes 13.1 petabytes of front-end disk cache, 5 tape libraries, and 160+ tape drives.
+Total available capacity is 360 PB.
 The GFDL archive is accessible from Pan and other GFDL systems.

 Users should keep the following things in mind when using the GFDL archive